AndersDJohnson/html-imports-content/README.md

 ## Features
 * Declarative definition to encourage future search engine support.
 * Improve speed of web by allowing site boilerplate HTML to be cached by client browsers independently of page-specific content.
+Similar in concept to Edge Side Includes.

 ## Examples
 * [1](https://rawgithub.com/AndersDJohnson/html-imports-content/master/examples/1/index.html)